eubtube/HOT_GCC_Collines/README.md

 Included:
 - `Border.gpkg`: DRC polygon file (UTM 35S Projection)
-- `maxar_tile_extents`: A polygon file with the footprints of the Maxar tiles for the region
+- `maxar_tile_extents.gpkg`: A polygon file with the footprints of the Maxar tiles for the region
-- `maxar_collines`: Polygon file with the footprints for the colline regions
+- `maxar_collines.gpkg`: Polygon file with the footprints for the colline regions
 - `colline_extent.gpkg`: Extent of colline areas used to clip the colline extent file above.
-- `colline_grid_joined_adj`: a grid based on the colline extents file above.
+- `colline_grid_joined_adj.gpkg`: a grid based on the colline extents file above.
 Grid draped over the entire colline area and a row/column location associated with each cell that can ultimately be associated with a quadkey for the tile ID.
 **for use with the `Grid Value and Geopandas Exploration.ipynb` file to break